Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 Daemonless Architecture

-Podman allows regular users to run and manage containers without administrator privileges.
-This makes it possible to operate containers safely in multi-user or server environments, significantly reducing security risks.
+Podman allows non-administrator users to start and manage containers.
+This greatly improves security in multi-user or server environments and significantly reduces security risks.

 Docker-Compatible CLI